 For the past 45 years of operation, Pro Arts has reflected the world through the prism of art.
 Through our work, we have supported more than 20,000 artists and cultural producers/organizers at all stages of their career.
 As an alternative art space, we have always operated on the margins of the official art world.
 In early 2019, we opened up our space radically and became the first art & culture commons in Oakland, CA.

 Pro Arts COMMONS is a multi-use space for the expanded field of art, debate, experimentation, and collaboration.
-We house exhibitions, symposiums, experimental music and film programs, literary events, reading groups, assemblies and community events, and short-term, research-based residencies.
+We house exhibitions, symposiums, experimental music and film programs, literary events, reading groups, workshops, assemblies and community events, and short-term residencies.
 We are local commons-centric network of autonomous organizations, collectives and individual artists and commoners.
 Our commonality lies in our desire to create a just, equitable, and decentralized art and culture economy.
 We aim to: 1) to de-colonize the institution and empower the people above all; 2) to create a system in which creation will be embedded in our every day lives; 3) to de-commodify art & culture; 4) reclaim the urban commons; and 5) dismantle the status-quo.
 We are also a global networked community that shares values, as well as material and immaterial resources in the co-creation of ideas and critical engagements with the world.
 Both on local and global level, we are communizing the practice, production and presentation of art and culture.

 Currently, we are experimenting with new forms of action-based governance, alternative funding structures, and collaborative presentation methods with the idea to ultimately reframe the value of art and art labor in the context of a solidarity economy.
 We are self-organized, empowered, resilient and committed to build an equitable, just, egalitarian, de-colonized and de-centralized system for the arts and culture.
 We believe the arts are a human right and together, we have the power to uplift each other and our communities, while holding a critical space for assembly, experimentation, and radical exchange in Oakland, California.